Last updated 2019-06-20

 I thoroughly enjoy travelling.
 I spent several years between 1992 and 1996 travelling extensively in Europe, Asia and the USA on business, and have covered much of southern Africa through the years.
-Since 2004, I have been flying as pilot all over southern Africa, and since 2007 I've seen several African countries north of the equator, too.
+Since 2004, I have been flying as pilot all over southern Africa, and since 2007 I've started venturing into central and even west Africa too.

-Possibly my fascination with languages contributes to this interest, although the cultural element cannot be discounted.
+Possibly my fascination with languages contributes to my interest in travel, although the cultural element cannot be discounted.
 Travelling in the Old World (both Europe and Asia) is particularly interesting to someone who lives in a country with but a handful of buildings older than 300 years!

 Here's a list of some of the countries I've visited:

 Africa: Algeria, Angola, Botswana, Burundi, Cape Verde Islands, Central African Republic, Chad, D.R.
-Congo, Egypt, Ethiopia, Gabon, Ghana, Kenya, Lesotho, Malawi, Mozambique, Namibia, Nigeria, Rwanda, South Africa, South Sudan, Sudan, Swaziland, Tanzania, Uganda, Zambia, Zimbabwe (27 countries).
+Congo, Egypt, Equatorial Guinea, Ethiopia, Gabon, Ghana, Kenya, Lesotho, Malawi, Mauritius, Mozambique, Namibia, Nigeria, Rwanda, Sierra Leone, South Africa, South Sudan, Sudan, Swaziland, Tanzania, Uganda, Zambia, Zimbabwe (30 countries).

 Asia: China, Hong Kong, India, Israel, Japan, Jordan, Korea, Macau, Malaysia, Myanmar, Oman, Palestine, Qatar, Singapore, Thailand, Turkey, Taiwan, UAE and the disputed Spratly islands (19 countries).